Google Analytics 4 for Shopify: complete setup guide 2026

 1. Monetization overview (Reports > Monetization > Overview)

-Total revenue: Gross revenue over the selected period
+Total revenue: Gross revenue for the selected period

 Purchasers: Number of unique buyers